ElizaDev/EasySellfyTemplates/README.md

 # RecommendedList
-Copy and Past this code into any Sellfy Code Block to share reccomended VRChat Creators
+Copy and Paste this code into any Sellfy Code Block to share reccomended VRChat Creators